kratikashetty/Sentiment-Analysis/README.md

 The Compound score is a metric that calculates the sum of all the lexicon ratings which have been normalized between -1(most extreme negative) and +1 (most extreme positive).

+Twitter-roBERTa-base for Sentiment Analysis - This is a roBERTa-base model trained on ~58M tweets and finetuned for sentiment analysis with the TweetEval benchmark.
+This model is suitable for English.

 ## Dataset
 ### Amazon Fine Food Reviews